php/php-langspec/spec/10-expressions.md

  - `=` means the result is always "equals", i.e. strict comparisons are always `FALSE` and equality comparisons are always `TRUE`.
  - `<` means that the left operand is always less than the right operand.
- - `>` means that the left operand is always greather than the right operand.
+ - `>` means that the left operand is always greater than the right operand.
  - `->` means that the left operand is converted to the type of the right operand.
  - `<-` means that the right operand is converted to the type of the left operand.
  - A number means one of the cases below: